…. they were unschooled, ordinary men …. they had been with Jesus …. the crippled man healed standing with them – Acts 4:13,14

 … i.e. honor/revere God’s words, speak His words accurately,

-so that in all things God may be praised.
+so that in all things God may be praised, … to Him be the glory.

-When sharing a message, God’s word has to personally touch/minister/speak to us first, first-hand by His Spirit …. rather than just simply cut-&-paste from others like pastor google, other man’s words.
+When sharing a message, God’s word has to personally touch/minister/speak to us first, first-hand by His Spirit …. rather than just simply cut-&-paste from others, or from pastor google, social media, or from other man’s words.

 2 Timothy 3:16,17, 4:1,2 (NIV)

-Writing to Timothy, Paul wrote that studying God’s word daily, equips us for every good work.
+Writing to Timothy, Paul wrote that studying God’s word daily, equips us for every good work and righteousness, living a righteous life, honoring God.
 And flowing out of our daily reading and study, … we are able to effectively preach the word … with great patience and careful instruction, in the character of Jesus.

 If we stop or become slack in our daily reading of God’s word,